hashicorp/terraform-provider-google/website/docs/r/bigquery_dataset_iam.html.markdown

  Collection of resources to manage IAM policy for a BigQuery dataset.
 ---

-# IAM policy for BigQuery dataset
+# IAM policy for BigQuery Dataset

 Three different resources help you manage your IAM policy for BigQuery dataset.
 Each of these resources serves a different use case: